sac12452/Twitter-Sentimental-Analysis/README.md

 4:- From neutral sentiment wordclouds, we can see that "ROCK","CC","NVIDIA" are the most common words used

-5:-From Irrelevant sentiment wordclouds, we can see that "ROCK","CC","NVIDIA" are the most common words used
+5:-From Irrelevant sentiment wordclouds, we can see that "","CC","NVIDIA" are the most common words used